Our Most Read Blogs of 2018

 Experts from Michael Best Strategies dived into “Onsite Clinics and HSAs: Convenient, High Value Health Care or Taxable Income,” again drawing more than 200 readers.

-The Alliance also saw steady growth in the number of people exploring information about high-value primary care on its website and The Alliance blog.
+The Alliance also saw steady growth in the number of people exploring information about advanced primary care on its website and The Alliance blog.

 Sharing on the National Stage